Home » Chocolate Peppermint Sourdough Cookies

 • If you only have unsalted butter, you can use it in place of the salted butter, and then just add 1/4 tsp. additional salt to the recipe.

 • If all you have is active sourdough starter, you can use it in the recipe!
-It may result in a thicker, more cake-like cookie consistency than had discard been used.
+Just make sure to stir it down before measuring.

 Can I freeze cookie dough?